Rate-My-Classes-Manoa/rate-my-classes-manoa.github.io/index.md

 Some of these pages include:

-1) Landing page (information about the site).
+1) Landing page (information about the site). <br>
-2) Community event page (lets people post events w/o logging in).
+2) Community event page (lets people post events w/o logging in). <br>
-3) Class review page (login required to post).
+3) Class review page (login required to post). <br>
-4) Professor review page (login required to post).
+4) Professor review page (login required to post). <br>
-5) Sign in/Sign up page.
+5) Sign in/Sign up page. <br>
 6) Admin page.

 ### Use Case Ideas
 The completed page might not need to implement all the above pages, but the end should be:

-1) Upon opening website, shows the information, review page, community events and login.
+1) Upon opening website, shows the information, review page, community events and login. <br>
-2) User able to sign in or create an account.
+2) User able to sign in or create an account. <br>
 3) Admin able to login and edit posts.

 ### Beyond the Basics
 Some more advanced ideas include:

-1) Searching in each page via search bar or alphabetical lists.
+1) Searching in each page via search bar or alphabetical lists. <br>
-2) Starred ratings as opposed to numeric ratings for classes and professors.
+2) Starred ratings as opposed to numeric ratings for classes and professors. <br>
-3) Users able to flag reviews for the admin to delete.
+3) Users able to flag reviews for the admin to delete. <br>
 4) Like reviews.